swedishborgie/weather-station/README.md

 ## Configuring

-In Makefile the following options are available:

-    CFLAGS=-DUSE_PGSQL=1 -DUSE_IMPERIAL=1 -DUSE_CSV=1
+The application is split out into several different "recorders" that can be used to send data to different endpoints.
+You can enable all recorders by doing the following:

+    make USE_PGSQL=1 USE_CSV=1 USE_REST=1 USE_IMPERIAL=1

-If USE_PGSQL is 1 the application will be configured to connect to a PostgreSQL database (see below) to insert samples at fixed intervals into a table.
+If `USE_PGSQL` is 1 the application will be configured to connect to a PostgreSQL database (see below) to insert samples at fixed intervals into a table.
 This requires libpq-dev.

-If USE_IMPERIAL is 1 the units will be set to imperial units instead of metric.
+If `USE_IMPERIAL` is 1 the units will be set to imperial units instead of metric.

-If USE_CSV is 1 the application will output a CSV file.
+If `USE_CSV` is 1 the application will output a CSV file.

-In the weather.h header file the following configuration options are available:
+In the `recorder_pgsql.c` file the following configuration options are available:

     #define PGSQL_CONNECT_STRING "host=localhost dbname=weather user=weather password=password"
     #define CSV_FILE "weather.csv"
     #define TEMP_SAMPLE_RATE 5
     #define SAMPLE_RATE 60

-Change the PGSQL_CONNECT_STRING to connect to your database.
+Change the `PGSQL_CONNECT_STRING` to connect to your database.
 The syntax for this string [can be found here](https://www.postgresql.org/docs/current/static/libpq-connect.html#LIBPQ-PARAMKEYWORDS).

 An example table for PostgreSQL can be found in weather.sql.

-Change CSV_FILE to change the name/path of the generated CSV file.
+Change `CSV_FILE` in `recorder_csv.c` to change the name/path of the generated CSV file.

-Change TEMP_SAMPLE_RATE to change the rate in seconds at which the temperature sensor is polled.
+Change `TEMP_SAMPLE_RATE` to change the rate in seconds at which the temperature sensor is polled.

-Change SAMPLE_RATE to change the rate in seconds at which the samples are sent to the terminal and/or the database and/or the CSV file.
+Change `SAMPLE_RATE` to change the rate in seconds at which the samples are sent to the terminal and/or the database and/or the CSV file.

+If `USE_REST` is 1 then the application will attempt to send a JSON encoded REST POST to the endpoint `REST_ENDPOINT` in `recorder_rest.c`.

 ## Compiling